 VSDC is a free video-editing app that's best for personal memoirists who don't want to deal with anything too complex.
-While VSDC hits most of the required bases, like support for 4K, its nontraditional interface and unfamiliar terminology leave it somewhat short of being a home run, especially compared to its competitors.
+While VSDC hits most of the required bases, like support for 4K, its nontraditional interface and unfamiliar terminology leave it somewhat short of being a home run, especially compared to the best free video editing software.

 When you launch VSDC, the splash screen looks more like a website than a desktop program.
 Like HitFilm, VSDC has a hybrid layout that incorporates controls for both creating and editing video projects, along with links to instructional videos.
 The app has numerous useful features, but it's wrapped in an outdated, ribbon-style layout that's unusual for video apps.
 You can adjust the interface to hide or show various elements like the toolbar, properties menu and object explorer.